BdR76/CSVLint/docs/readme.md

 in the same folder as the data file.
 The next time you open the datafile with the plug-in, it will automatically load the metadata from this file.

-The metadata will be save under a section with the filename, it can contain multiple metadata.
-A `schema.ini` file can contain the meta data for more than one data file, using separate sections for each file.
+The file and column metadata will be saved under a section with the filename.
+A `schema.ini` file can contain the meta data for more than one data file, using a separate section for each file.

 ### Split / Reformat / Validate ###